 Google Home is a smart device that lets users play music, receive news and weather updates as well as control other smart devices using voice commands.
-While Google takes security seriously, it’s still important to safeguard your Home device against potential privacy breaches and threats.
+There have been some privacy concerns with Google involving their smart devices that are worth looking into.

 Google Home is equipped with advanced technology to prevent data breaches, but there are still risks when using any internet connected (IoT) device.
 Here are some protective steps to make your device more secure:

 - Review and delete voice recordings – Google Home stores your search and activity history to make your experience with them more relevant, smarter and faster.
 This is a benefit to users, but if you have concerns about privacy or security breaches, you can review and delete these recordings from the My Activity page.

 - Change settings to automatically manage data stored by Google – You may not want to share things like your location or banking information with Google.
 Your Home device lets you change your settings to manage what data Google links with your account.
 Restricting what you share with your Home saves time, and you won’t need to worry about deleting history.

 - Mute the Google Home microphone – When not in use, mute the Home’s microphone using the touch panel on top of the device.
 All recording capabilities stop until reactivated.